apache/druid/docs/content/querying/filters.md

 The Interval filter enables range filtering on columns that contain long millisecond values, with the boundaries specified as ISO 8601 time intervals.
 It is suitable for the `__time` column, long metric columns, and dimensions with values that can be parsed as long milliseconds.

-This filter converts the ISO 8601 intervals to long millisecond start/end ranges and translates to an OR of Bound filters on those millisecond ranges, with numeric comparison and non-strict matching.
+This filter converts the ISO 8601 intervals to long millisecond start/end ranges and translates to an OR of Bound filters on those millisecond ranges, with numeric comparison.
+The Bound filters will have left-closed and right-open matching (i.e., start <= time < end).

 |property|type|description|required?|
 |--------|-----------|---------|---------|